CouncilofLorien/counciloflorien.github.io/docs/original/rulings/crf-2.md

 ### -B-

+#### Baduila

+–=– Read "If Baduila is discarded" as "If you choose to discard Baduila."
+It is something you choose to do. –=–

 #### Balance of Things

 Balance of Things may be revealed as an on-guard card so long as at least one character in the company during whose site phase Balance of Things is revealed carries at least one corruption source.